 How to find whether a patent qualifies to be a Standard Essential Patent or not?

 Editor’s Note: A bit of nostalgia hit me as I read this line.
-Couple years ago, I had the same question and a colleague helped me with the steps to figure the essentiality of a SEP.
-Considering the fact that there are many others who would have the same question, we asked Abhijeet to write an article on the method we use internally to check the essentiality of a SEP.
+A couple of years ago, I had the same question and a colleague helped me with the steps to figure the essentiality of a Standard Essential Patent.
+Considering the fact that there are many others who would have the same question, we asked Abhijeet to write an article on the method we use internally to check the essentiality of an SEP.
 The result – An amazing piece that has earned a permanent place in my bookmarks.
-Want to read it?
-Here you go: Method to find Essentiality of a SEP.

 Our analysis revealed that 30 out of the remaining 46 patents in Qualcomm’s portfolio were standard essential.
 We plotted a pie-chart to depict the monetization potential of Qualcomm’s Top 50 patents, which could be found below.